mathspp/mathspp/pages/insider/past-issues/cooking-with-asyncio/default.md

 ## The mental model for understanding asynchronous programming

 I came up with a cool analogy to help me understand the point of asynchronous programming and the role that the module `asyncio` plays in it.
-Now, I’m sharing it with you in the hopes that it helps you too!
+Now, I'm sharing it with you in the hopes that it helps you too!

-## Here’s what I had for lunch
+## Here's what I had for lunch

 Today I had pasta, meatloaf, and avocado, for lunch.
 The meatloaf was in the fridge, so I only had to reheat it.
 The avocado needed peeling.
-And I had to cook pasta because I didn’t have any pasta that was already cooked and I don’t eat raw pasta.
+And I had to cook pasta because I didn't have any pasta that was already cooked and I don't eat raw pasta.

-Here’s how I prepped my lunch:
+Here's how I prepped my lunch:

 ## An inefficient lunch prep